metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Required:

-- `class` (String) Class denotes a type of machine pool present in the cluster,this name MUST be unique within a ClusterClass and can be referencedin the Cluster to create a managed MachinePool.
+- `class` (String) Class denotes a type of machine pool present in the cluster, this name MUST be unique within a ClusterClass and can be referenced in the Cluster to create a managed MachinePool.
-- `template` (Attributes) Template is a local struct containing a collection of templates for creation ofMachinePools objects representing a pool of worker nodes. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template))
+- `template` (Attributes) Template is a local struct containing a collection of templates for creation of MachinePools objects representing a pool of worker nodes. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template))

 Optional:

-- `failure_domains` (List of String) FailureDomains is the list of failure domains the MachinePool should be attached to.Must match a key in the FailureDomains map stored on the cluster object.NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
+- `failure_domains` (List of String) FailureDomains is the list of failure domains the MachinePool should be attached to.
+Must match a key in the FailureDomains map stored on the cluster object.
+NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
-- `min_ready_seconds` (Number) Minimum number of seconds for which a newly created machine pool shouldbe ready.Defaults to 0 (machine will be considered available as soon as itis ready)NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
+- `min_ready_seconds` (Number) Minimum number of seconds for which a newly created machine pool should be ready.
+Defaults to 0 (machine will be considered available as soon as it is ready) NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
 - `naming_strategy` (Attributes) NamingStrategy allows changing the naming pattern used when creating the MachinePool. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--naming_strategy))
-- `node_deletion_timeout` (String) NodeDeletionTimeout defines how long the controller will attempt to delete the Node that the Machinehosts after the Machine Pool is marked for deletion.
-A duration of 0 will retry deletion indefinitely.Defaults to 10 seconds.NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
+- `node_deletion_timeout` (String) NodeDeletionTimeout defines how long the controller will attempt to delete the Node that the Machine hosts after the Machine Pool is marked for deletion.
+A duration of 0 will retry deletion indefinitely.
+Defaults to 10 seconds.
+NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
-- `node_drain_timeout` (String) NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.The default value is 0, meaning that the node can be drained without any time limitations.NOTE: NodeDrainTimeout is different from 'kubectl drain --timeout'NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
+- `node_drain_timeout` (String) NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.
+The default value is 0, meaning that the node can be drained without any time limitations.
+NOTE: NodeDrainTimeout is different from 'kubectl drain --timeout' NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
-- `node_volume_detach_timeout` (String) NodeVolumeDetachTimeout is the total amount of time that the controller will spend on waiting for all volumesto be detached.
-The default value is 0, meaning that the volumes can be detached without any time limitations.NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.
+- `node_volume_detach_timeout` (String) NodeVolumeDetachTimeout is the total amount of time that the controller will spend on waiting for all volumes to be detached.
+The default value is 0, meaning that the volumes can be detached without any time limitations.
+NOTE: This value can be overridden while defining a Cluster.Topology using this MachinePoolClass.

 <a id="nestedatt--spec--workers--machine_pools--template"></a>
 ### Nested Schema for `spec.workers.machine_pools.template`

 Required:

-- `bootstrap` (Attributes) Bootstrap contains the bootstrap template reference to be usedfor the creation of the Machines in the MachinePool. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--bootstrap))
+- `bootstrap` (Attributes) Bootstrap contains the bootstrap template reference to be used for the creation of the Machines in the MachinePool. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--bootstrap))
-- `infrastructure` (Attributes) Infrastructure contains the infrastructure template reference to be usedfor the creation of the MachinePool. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--infrastructure))
+- `infrastructure` (Attributes) Infrastructure contains the infrastructure template reference to be used for the creation of the MachinePool. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--infrastructure))

 Optional:

-- `metadata` (Attributes) Metadata is the metadata applied to the MachinePool.At runtime this metadata is merged with the corresponding metadata from the topology. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--metadata))
+- `metadata` (Attributes) Metadata is the metadata applied to the MachinePool.
+At runtime this metadata is merged with the corresponding metadata from the topology. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--metadata))

 <a id="nestedatt--spec--workers--machine_pools--template--bootstrap"></a>
 ### Nested Schema for `spec.workers.machine_pools.template.bootstrap`

 Required:

-- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--bootstrap--ref))
+- `ref` (Attributes) Ref is a required reference to a custom resource offered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_pools--template--bootstrap--ref))

 <a id="nestedatt--spec--workers--machine_pools--template--bootstrap--ref"></a>
 ### Nested Schema for `spec.workers.machine_pools.template.bootstrap.ref`